Business simulations reinforce Schindler’s talent development.

 David incorporated a tailor-made solution in a course entitled Advanced Topical Finance and Commercial Issues.
 It was very successful, but a lot of time had to be invested in the design and testing phases before it was run as part of the overall course.

 A third stage of the programme, Global Finance and Multinational Issues, was rolled out in 2005.
 This programme used the “Multimarket” business simulation to enhance the more traditional classroom learning.
 The game encourages participants to consider cultural differences, buying patterns, politics and exchange rates in a manufacturing context.
 It uses fictitious companies and countries to illustrate principles.

-Multimarket is one of 32 packaged games written and supplied by Elgood Effective Learning to companies looking to enhance their training.
+Multimarket is one of a number of packaged games written and supplied by Elgood Effective Learning to companies looking to enhance their training.
 David Cheah believes that “they must be understood by the trainer and integrated into the wider content.
 They should not be used just for their own sake to fill time.”
 He chose to use a packaged game in this instance as he wanted the benefits (e.g. an additional learning method – high interest – course relevance) but required shorter preparation time and shorter playing time.

 As a packaged business simulation “Multimarket” is relatively easy to integrate with other course content, usefully underlining the theory covered.
 It only needed a trial run to train the trainer.
 Elgood provides all the materials required including bespoke software and supporting tutor manuals.
 Schindler also retained Chris Elgood to provide extra support during the first course, which was run in Hong Kong with a multilingual team.
 The participants were from all over Asia, but the game proved relevant to everybody because it concentrated on general principles rather than a detailed specific case.